agrogan1/multilevel-thinking/README.md

 ## To-Do's

+* better initial justification / need for MLM
+* better explanation of random slopes
+* simulated data needs an L2 variable
 * within and between
 * correlation of random intercept and random slope
-* should I include multiple software? e.g. Stata, R, brms/STAN, Julia?
+* should I include multiple software? e.g. Stata, R, Julia?
+Possibly brms/STAN, although this would involve discussion of Bayesian estimation?